One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

 Logically, descriptive style describes things, places, or people.
 It is usually rich in adjectives and adverbs and often uses similes and metaphors.

 You can use this style in many forms of creative writing.
-Common types of writing that use this style are fiction, poetry, and short stories.
+Fiction, poetry, and short stories are typical examples of writing that use this style.

 Common uses: